yellowfluf/YellowChangerAPI/README.md

 ## Usage

+### Synchronous Client

-Example of using the library:
+Example of using the synchronous client:

 ```python
 from yellow_changer_api import YellowChanger